collective/collective-lazysizes/README.rst

 Development
 -----------

-We use Webpack to process static resources on this package.
+We use `webpack <https://webpack.js.org/>`_ to process static resources on this package.
 Webpack processes SCSS and JS files, minifies the resulting CSS and JS, and optimizes all images.
 The final JS file is also a UMD package, which provides compatibility with most popular script loaders.

-To contribute, you should start the instance in one shell and start Webpack watcher on another with the following command:
+To contribute, you should start the instance in one shell and start webpack watcher on another with the following command:

 .. code-block:: bash